siansiansu/go-functional-options/README.md

 # go-functional-options

-This is a demo project for using functional options Pattern, still work in progress.
+This is a demo project about how to use golang functional options pattern.

 ## TODO